YOU'RE $19.99 AWAY FROM FREE SHIPPING!

 Then go ahead!

-However, we can see why you’re a bit hesitant, especially if you don’t know what to expect with this type of piercing.
+However, we can see why you’re a bit hesitant, especially if you don’t know what to expect with this type of body piercing.

 Well, welcome to your complete guide to belly piercings.